hihihippp/kinney/README.markdown

 This code was originally part of the [Student Leadership Initiative](http://d.lib.ncsu.edu/student-leaders/).
 It has since been extracted and significantly updated and refactored.
 The codename for the internal project is Sleader, so this project was named Kinney.
 Sleader-Kinney.

+Also now used on the [Computer Simulation Archive](http://d.lib.ncsu.edu/computer-simulation) site.

 # Requirements

 - Rails 4